ayushsrivas05/Project-demo/README.md

 # Project-demo
-This is for practice to know and use Git and GitHub.
+This is for practice to use Git and GitHub.